-3. Generative Stochastic Networks
+3. Generative stochastic networks

-In this section we work our way from denoising auto-encoders (DAE) to generative stochastic networks (GSN).
-We illustrate the usefulness of denoising auto-encoders being applied iteratively as a way to generate samples (and model a distribution).
+In this section, we work our way from DAEs to GSNs.
+We illustrate the usefulness of DAEs being applied iteratively as a way to generate samples (and model a distribution).
 We introduce the walkback training algorithm and show how it can facilitate the training.

 We generalize the theory to GSNs, and provide a theorem that serves as a recipe as to how they can be trained.
-We also reference a classic result from matrix perturbation theory to analyze the behavior of GSNs in terms of their stationary distribution.
+We also reference a classic result from matrix perturbation theory to analyse the behaviour of GSNs in terms of their stationary distribution.

 We then study how GSNs may be used to fill missing values and theoretical conditions for estimating associated conditional samples.
-Finally, we connect GSNs to dependency nets and show how the GSN framework fixes one of the main problems with the theoretical analysis of dependency nets and propose a particular way of sampling from them.
+Finally, we connect GSNs to dependency nets, and show how the GSN framework fixes one of the main problems with the theoretical analysis of dependency nets, and propose a particular way of sampling from them.

-3.1 Denoising auto-encoders to model probability distributions
+3.1 DAEs to model probability distributions

-Assume the problem we face is to construct a model for some unknown data-generating distribution P(X) given only examples of X drawn from that distribution.
-In many cases, the unknown distribution P(X) is complicated, and modeling it directly can be difficult.
+Assume that the problem we face is to construct a model for some unknown data-generating distribution P(X) given only examples of X drawn from that distribution.
+In many cases, the unknown distribution P(X) is complicated, and modelling it directly can be difficult.